BJMdotNET/prince-docs/lists/minneapolis-star-tribune-2019-03.md

 Links to articles in Prince's hometown paper:

+ - [**"Herb Ritts photos of Bowie, Madonna, more to be exhibited"**](http://www.startribune.com/herb-ritts-photos-of-bowie-madonna-more-to-be-exhibited/507913581/) by Associated Press - 31 March 2019

+    > The work of famed celebrity and fashion photographer Herb Ritts is going on display at an upstate New York museum.
+    >
+    > "Herb Ritts: The Rock Portraits" highlights the six new exhibits opening Monday at the Fenimore Art Museum in Cooperstown.
+    >
+    > [...]
+    >
+    > The Fenimore exhibit, organized by the Rock & Roll Hall of Fame in Cleveland, includes Ritts photographs of such music icons as David Bowie, Tina Turner, Bruce Springsteen, Paul McCartney, Bob Dylan, Prince and Madonna.

  - [**"Former Prince guitarist Donna Grantis celebrates new jazz-rock album at the Dakota"**](http://www.startribune.com/former-prince-guitarist-donna-grantis-celebrates-new-jazz-rock-album-at-the-dakota/507678332/) by Jon Bream - 26 March 2019

     > Grantis’ own combo delivers new millennium instrumental jazz-rock fusion, sort of like Jeff Beck meets a postmodern Mahavishnu Orchestra.
 The ensemble travels down eight different lanes of the fusion superhighway in Hendrixian crosstown traffic, all with an exotic East Indian undertone thanks to tabla player Suphala.